PKU-Alignment/omnisafe/benchmarks/model-based/README.md

 ## OmniSafe Benchmark

 To demonstrate the high reliability of the algorithms implemented, OmniSafe offers performance insights within the Safety-Gymnasium environment.
+It should be noted that all data is procured under the constraint of `cost_limit=25.00`.
 The results are presented in <a href="#performance_model_based">Table 1</a> and <a href="#curve_model_based">Figure 1</a>.

 ### Performance Table